learnwithparam/website/content/blog/quicklink-to-fast-loading-susequent-pages-in-website/index.md

 page: false
 category: ['Article']
 tags: ['Open Source', 'JavaScript', 'Performance']
+description: Page loading speed is one of the most important metric.
+Quicklink is a simple javascript library to make any site faster.
+Lets see how to get started with Quicklink.
 ---

 Most of the modern web frameworks handle loading subsequent pages faster by different techniques like code splitting, front end caching, service workers etc.